This is a review about the best lightweight hiking boots of 2023.

 The profile of the boot immediately screams mountaineering, with an aggressive tread and great support for the ankle and arches of the feet.

-The Salewa Mountain Trainer Mid GTX is quite heavy compared to all the other boots in this review.
+The Salewa Mountain Trainer Lite Mid GTX is a trimmed lighter version of the heavier Mountain Trainer.
 They feature suede/synthetic construction and Gore-Tex membrane and waterproofing for use in any environment.

 Overall, the Salewa Mountain Trainer Mid GTX is a solid Mid WP boot that is best suited for hiking and backpacking with a heavy rucksack.